-

 Assessment of English Language Proficiency

-• Students who have another language background as identified by their HLSs will be administered the W-APT to determine their English language skills.
+- Students who have another language background as identified by their HLSs will be administered the ELPA21 Dynamic Screener or Alternative Screener to determine their English language skills.
 Students who score less than proficient are classified as EL and provided services in the ESL program.
 They are exited from direct services to being monitored when a proficient score is attained.

-• All students served in the ESL program shall be administered the WIDA ACCESS annually to determine readiness to exit, as well as to measure progress.
+- All students served in the ESL program shall be administered the ELPA21 Summative annually to determine readiness to exit, as well as to measure progress.
 These scores will be kept on file to document eligibility and provide data for submission to the State Department of Education regarding program accountability and Adequate Yearly Progress (AYP).

-• Students whose parents waived ESL services (coded as W) will still be entitled to accommodations, and will be administered the WIDA ACCESS annually until gaining a proficient score.
+- Students whose parents waived ESL services (coded as W) will still be entitled to accommodations, and will be administered the ELPA21 Summative annually until gaining a proficient score.

 PROGRAM PARTICIPATION